-- 68. When I returned, it was as if seed's death hadn't happened.
-Barely mentioned it and neither did the children.
-In retrospect, I don't think should knew how to deal with it and he might even have felt guilty because he'd argued with shortly before he was killed.
-I was concerned about father and desperate to know how he was but wasn't told anything. - At school, it was the run-up to the summer exams and I was unable to concentrate.
+- When I returned, it was as if seed's death hadn't happened.
+QBA/QBB barely mentioned it and neither did the children.
+In retrospect, I don't think QBA/QBB knew how to deal with it and he might even have felt guilty because he'd argued with shortly before he was killed.
+I was concerned about father and desperate to know how he was but wasn't told anything. - 69.
+At school, it was the run-up to the summer exams and I was unable to concentrate.
 I would think of and burst into tears.
 I failed exams I was expected to pass easily.
 Mr. Elder was sympathetic, said he understood how difficult it would be for me to come to terms with everything, and if I had any problems should talk to him.
-He was far more supportive than OBENICED. - 70.
-That I was unable to come to terms with second second to terms with second second to them.
-They must have said so to Mr. Munro second se - 71.
-A couple of weeks after returning, went on holiday and a younger, far less strict couple the Nesbitts were put in charge of 43.
-On the Saturday after left, I pretended I'd hurt my leg to get out of doing the cross-country run.
+He was far more supportive than OBAYQBB. - 70.
+That I was unable to come to terms with second second to QBA/QBB.
+That I was suffering from severe, mental anguish was obvious to them.
+They must have said so to Mr. Munro GLB second second second after his brother's fatal accident and he became increasingly difficult to handle from that time.
+Yet, having recognised my huge loss, I wasn't given any support by way of counselling.
+I just had to get on with my life. - 71.
+A couple of weeks after returning, QBA/QBB went on holiday and a younger, far less strict couple the Nesbitts were put in charge of 43.
+On the Saturday after QBA/QBB left, I pretended I'd hurt my leg to get out of doing the cross-country run.
 I had a few pennies, walked to Bridge of Weir and from there followed the road to Paisley then Glasgow and caught a bus to Dumbarton.
 I went to grandmother who told me father was in hospital.
-She made me tea and sent for the said the police had to be told as they would be looking for me. - 72.
+She made me tea and sent for .
+He said the police had to be told as they would be looking for me. - 72.
 The outcome was that I stayed with grandmother overnight and drove me back to Quarriers on Sunday.
 In the afternoon, Mr. Munro came to 43 and asked me why I'd run away?
 I told him I wanted to see father but he was in hospital.
 He wasn't angry he never got angry and said he would look into it.
 A couple of days later Mr. Nesbitt said Mr. Munro had called and that father was in hospital.
 That was it, nothing more.

-- 73. When returned from holiday, he was livid.
+- 73. When QBAQBB returned from holiday, he was livid.
 After the Nesbitts left, he took me into the Playroom, yelled and shook me and said no one had ever run away from them before.
 For a few days, I was sent to bed early and wasn't allowed to go to the playing fields for a couple of weeks. - 74.
 I kept asking about father and they kept telling me he was alright.
 I don't think there was any communication between Quarriers and my family.